jtoom4SO/so4t_scim_user_deletion/README.md

         * For Enterprise, you can obtain the SCIM token from the admin settings, by selecting "Show Password" and copying the token to your clipboard.
         * For Business, you'll either need to obtain the SCIM token from the SCIM configuration of your identity provider (IdP), or you can discard the old token to generate a new one.
 In the latter scenario, make sure you update your IdP's SCIM configuration with the new token.

 * Lastly, you'll need to enable the ability for SCIM to change user permissions.
-In the admin settings for SCIM, you'll see one or more check boxes:
+In the admin settings for SCIM, you'll see one or more checkboxes:
-    * For Enterprise, there's two checkboxes: "Allow Moderator Promotion via a userType property" and "Allow Admin Promotion via a userType property"
+    * For Enterprise, there are two checkboxes: "Allow Moderator Promotion via a userType property" and "Allow Admin Promotion via a userType property"
     * For Business, there's one checkbox: "Allow SCIM to manage user roles"

 ## Usage

 **Deleting specific users**

 If you'd like to delete specific users, create a file named `users.csv` in the same directory as the script.
 Each line of the file should contain the email address of a user you'd like to delete.
-You can find a template [here](https://github.com/jklick-so/so4t_scim_user_deletion/blob/main/Templates/users.csv).
+You can find a template [here](https://github.com/StackExchange/so4t_scim_user_deletion/blob/main/Templates/users.csv).

 In a terminal window, navigate to the directory where you unpacked the script.
 Run the script with the `--csv` flag, replacing the URL, token, and CSV file name with your own: